KvanTTT/Articles/Modern-Presentations-Format/English.md

 * you can change colors, fonts and other elements in the file directly;
 * small file size.

-Supported by all modern browsers - and even Habr!
+Supported by all modern browsers—and even Habr!
 Unfortunately, it can be uploaded to Habr only [indirectly](https://github.com/limonte/dear-habr/issues/104).